 Cultivating or tilling the soil around vegetable plants in a garden is an effective, nontoxic method for weed and grass removal.
 A day or two after a soaking rain is the best time to hand-pull weeds.
 Wear waterproof garden gloves; you might also want a small stool to sit on.
 Reach your fingers into the soil and grab the main root ball of the weed before pulling.
 Twist as you pull to break the weed's ancillary roots.

-The use of a hoe or manual cultivator with a long handle trumps hand-pulling if weeding in the standing position is more comfortable.
+The use of a garden hoe or manual cultivator with a long handle trumps hand-pulling if weeding in the standing position is more comfortable.
 The tines of a cultivator loosen and turn soil, but the unwanted plants often require hand-pulling anyway.

 While weeds typically grow roots near the surface of soil, some vegetable plants do as well.
 The closer the weed is to the vegetable plant, the greater the risk of damaging the vegetable plant's roots with cultivating tools.
 When working close to vegetable plants, pull weeds by hand.